 - (q) No player may wear a white wrist band when batting, playing defense, or coaching a base. - (r) (1) The pitcher may not wear a batting glove on either hand. - (2) The pitcher may not wear reflecting sunglasses (mirror type). - (3) The pitcher may not wear a wrist band of any type or color on either hand and he may not wear any type or color of band on his throwing hand.
 He may not wear any white, off-white or gray band of any type on either hand. - (s) (1) Any jewelry which in the judgment of the umpire-in-chief might cause, might contribute to, or might exacerbate an injury is prohibited.
-The avoidance of injury to our players is paramount. - (2) Any jewelry worn by the pitcher and considered distracting by the batter or umpire is prohibited. - (3) The wearing of watches and other inappropriate jewelry by Premier League players is prohibited.
+The avoidance of injury to our players is paramount. - (2) Any jewelry worn by the pitcher and, in the judgment of the umpire, distracting to the batter is prohibited. - (3) The wearing of watches and other inappropriate jewelry by Premier League players is prohibited.